mreinstein/snabby/readme.md

 If the div is 700px wide, it will have `BP2` in it's classlist.
 Only the class with the highest matching rule will be added, regardless of what order the rules are declared in.

-Internally, this is implemented with a ResizeObserver, and that is ponyfilled to support older browsers.
+Internally, this is implemented with a ResizeObserver.
+As of version 5, we no longer bundle a ResizeObserver ponyfill with snabby.
+You should polyfill ResizeObserver yourself if you plan on using snabby on very old browsers.   https://www.npmjs.com/package/resize-observer-polyfill

 ### Directives